andreasmhallberg/readingnotes/README.md

 Keywords are used instead of sorting notes in directories for field/language/publication type/whatever.
 It makes it possible for a note to simultaneously belong to several categories. `grep -l @<keyword> *` and such is used to filter notes. `ack -l '@<key1>' | ack -xl '@<key2>'` to find files containing both keywords.

-The directory [`keyword-counts`](keyword-counts/) contains an R-script that produces the file [`kw.ounts.txt`](keyword-counts/kw.counts.txt) which contains a count of all keywords in the reading notes.
+The directory [`keyword-counts`](keyword-counts/) contains an R-script that produces the file [`kw.ounts.txt`](keyword-counts/kw.counts.txt) which contains a list of all keywords in the reading notes.
 Useful for finding typos in keywords.